 Preposition means building a relationship between different words.

 When it comes to relationships, includes time, direction, location, manner, cause, and amount.
 Usually, there are certain prepositions that you use in your daily life while speaking or writing English.
 They include:

 You can also check the prepositions list to enhance your vocabulary to use at different places.

 Types of Preposition

-We have talked before the definition or preposition with an example.
+With an example, we discussed the definition or preposition.
 Further, to have in-depth knowledge, there are various types of prepositions.
-Each type has its function and usage.
+Each type has its own function and usage.
 We have listed the preposition types below.
-Further, we will explain them individually with examples.
+Furthermore, we will explain each one individually with examples.